Demigod916/object_gizmo/README.md

 ## how-to

-there is an example in the test.lua file.
+there is an example in the test.lua file. (you will probably want to remove this file before using this in production)

 exports.object_gizmo:useGizmo(object)